 Depending on your risk appetite, money instruments and gold could also be good investment options, consider them when you think about how to plan your saving.
 Avoid investing too much in anything that depreciates (luxury cars, DSLR) - unless this will fetch you higher returns than it costs over a period of time.

 Review your investments periodically against the saving planning guide for your future and figure out ways to multiply current returns.
 If income increases, so should investments.
-Move on to better investment options if need be.
+Move on to better investment plans if need be.
 This will help you reach your financial goals and build a substantial corpus sooner.

 Our savings help us support a certain lifestyle for ourselves and our families.
 Parents, spouse, children, and all our other dependents need to stay financially secure in our absence.
 This is where insurance steps in.
 It is important to calculate what a substantial amount would be to fulfill all financial requirements in your absence and then purchase an insurance plan accordingly.